duliodenis/swift-challenge-club/CONTRIBUTING.md

 ## Post an Issue

-The first rule of the Swift Challenge Club is if you discover a bug or error, please [add an issue](https://github.com/duliodenis/swift-challenge-club/issues) here on GitHub.
+The third rule of the Swift Fight Club is if you discover a bug or error, please [add an issue](https://github.com/duliodenis/swift-fight-club/issues) here on GitHub.
 Feature requests are welcome.
 However, I am a one-man band, so pull requests are preferred.

 ## Create a Pull Request